Who has won both Nobel and Pulitzer?

 Q: How many individuals have won both the Nobel and Pulitzer Prizes?

-A: As of now, only a handful of individuals have achieved this remarkable double.
+A: To date, there have been only a handful of individuals who have achieved this remarkable double.
 Ernest Hemingway is one of the most notable examples.